-Inscriptions tell us, that throughout history people always complained about the high taxes charged by central government.
+Inscriptions tell us, that throughout history people always complained about the high taxes charged by the central government.

 The Roman city of Rhodiapolis, which is sited in Turkey has a long and varied history.
-Excavations on the site were started by Professor Nevzat Çevik, head of the archaeology department in Akdeniz University’s 2006 after the site was exposed during wild fires in 2000
+Excavations on the site were started by Professor Nevzat Çevik, head of the archaeology department in Akdeniz University’s 2006 after the site was exposed during wildfires in 2000.

-Most of the visible ruins in the ancient city dated from the Roman and Byzantine periods.
+Most of the visible ruins in the ancient city date from the Roman and Byzantine periods.
 The remains included a theatre, a bathhouse, a public forum, temples, a church, cisterns, a cenotaph (a statue commemorating the dead), a necropolis (a structure for graves) and houses.

 One of the most interesting discoveries concerned the taxation of the people of Rhodiapolis, which was recorded in an ancient inscription.